-As a market leader in the construction sector, we are committed to achieving the highest standards of guality, health & safety, and environment (QHSE) outcomes across all of our projects at all times.
+As a market leader in the construction sector, we are committed to achieving the highest standards of quality, health & safety, and environment (QHSE) outcomes across all of our projects at all times.
 Our ISO certifications enable us to deliver on that promise.
-Below is a list of our current certifications for the following registered entities: Drake & Scull International (PJSC), Drake & Scull International LLC (Abu Dhabi), Drake & Scull Engineering LLC, Drake & Scull Oil and Gas and Passavant Energy and Environment.
+Below is a list of our current certifications for the following registered entities: Drake & Scull International (PJSC), Drake & Scull International LLC (Abu Dhabi), Drake & Scull Engineering LLC and Passavant Energy and Environment.

-ISO 9001: 2015 Quality Management Systems To set the standards for quality and strong customer focus and continually seek improvement, ensuring that our customers get consistent, good-quality products and services.
+- ISO 45001: 2018 Occupational Health and Safety Management system To enable our organisation to provide a safe and healthy workplace by preventing work-related injury and ill health, as well as by proactively improving our OH&S performance. - ISO 14001: 2015 Environmental Management Systems To enhance our environmental performance and manage our environmental responsibilities in an efficient and impactful manner. - ISO 9001: 2015 Quality Management Systems To set the standards for quality and strong customer focus and continually seek improvement, ensuring that our customers get consistent, good-quality products and services.